North Carolina Department of Health and Human Services

-The North Carolina Department of Health and Human Services (NCDHHS or DHHS) is a large state government agency in the U.S. state of North Carolina, analogous to the United States Department of Health and Human Services.
+The North Carolina Department of Health and Human Services (NCDHHS) is a state government agency in the U.S. state of North Carolina.

 The NCDHHS has more than 18,000 employees.
 The NCDHHS has its origins in the former North Carolina Department of Human Resources (DHR).
 The head of NCDHHS (Secretary) is appointed by the governor of North Carolina, confirmed by the North Carolina Senate, and is a member of the North Carolina Cabinet in the executive branch of the North Carolina government.
 The NCDHHS was created in 1971.

-Divisions and Programmatic Offices
+Divisions and programmatic offices

 Among its divisions and programmatic offices are: